caroltyk/tyk-sync-demo/README.md

     Example:
     1. `jwt_source` in httpbin_jwt and petstore_jwt is set to `env://TYK_SECRET_KEYCLOAK_SOURCE`, allowing different gateways to configure different Keycloak realms for authentication.

-    2. In this demo, Upstream URL in API is modified by a [custom script](https://github.com/caroltyk/tyk-sync-example/blob/main/.github/scripts/replace_target_host.sh) during the deployment process.
+    2. In this demo, Upstream URL in API is modified by a [custom script](https://github.com/caroltyk/tyk-sync-example/blob/main/.github/scripts/replace_target_host.sh) that replaces "TARGET_HOST" in upstream URL to a variable defined in GitHub during deployment.

 ## Lint API configurations